Computer Programmer Salary: Your 2025 Guide

 [Featured image] A computer programmer sits in front of a wood-paneled wall with their laptop open.

 Computer programmers are technical professionals.
 They are responsible for creating, modifying, and testing code.
 Code is the functional backbone for websites, software, and applications.
 On average, a career in coding earns more than twice the median salary for all jobs in the US [1].
-You can learn more about computer programmer salaries in the US and how to increase yours in the following article.
+Learn more about a career as a professional computer programmer, including computer programmer salaries in the US and how to increase yours.

 What does a computer programmer do?